MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 The integration between Cloud App Security and Windows Defender ATP works out of the box.
 It is not necessary to route or mirror traffic from your endpoints or to perform complex integration steps.

 ###	Machine-centric investigation
 Logs from your endpoints routed to Cloud App Security provide user information for traffic activities.
-Windows Defender ATP network activity provides device context which can be paired with the username to provide a full picture of which user performed which activity from which machine, across your network.
+Windows Defender ATP network activity provides device context, which can be paired with the username to provide a full picture of which user performed which activity from which machine, across your network.

 ## Prerequisites